dev-krishu/dev-krish/README.md

 # dev-krish
-this is my first r3po
+this is my first repo
+author krishu